shekinahmanyi/my-personal-projects/README.md

-# personal project
+# Personal Project
-this is my personal frontend project on html and css
+This is my personal and practice frontend project on html and css.